MechanicalRock/mechanicalrock.github.io/_posts/2020-09-15-data-sharing-at-scale.md

 ## Introduction

 If you're building a data platform for your organisation, you may be wondering how to make data in one business area accessible to other areas.
-You want the technology to support the way your organisation works, or to enable improvements in how you work.
+You want the technology to support the way your organisation works and enable you to scale without creating headaches.

 For example, let’s say that you’re building a dashboard as part of a solution for a customer.
 The dashboard aggregates data from stores belonging to other departments: